-10 Smart Things To Pack in Your Carry-On (And One Not To)
+10 Smart Things to Pack in Your Carry-On (And One Not To)

 Packing for a vacation, business trip, or mandatory family visit can seem like solving a jigsaw puzzle.
 How do you bring everything you need and still abide by the TSA’s rules?
 Plus, accidents happen, people lose things, stuff can get stolen—and airport purchases are expensive.
 Plan ahead by strategically packing these items in your carry-on luggage for happier travels.

-1. Collapsible Water Bottle with a Filtering System
+1. Collapsible Water Bottle with a Filter

-2. Daily Medications
+2. Your Medications

-When packing your medications in your checked luggage, you not only run the risk of it being stolen, but, should your luggage get lost, you'll also find it’s nearly impossible to get a refill far from home.
+If you pack your medications in your checked luggage, you not only run the risk of it being stolen, but, should your luggage get lost, you‘ll also find it’s nearly impossible to get a refill far from home.
 In addition to your prescription meds, pack any over-the-counter medications you might want during your flight in your carry-on.

 3. Phone Charger

-4. Any Documents You’ll Need Throughout the Trip
+4. Documents You’ll Need During the Trip

 Airlines and airports are doing more to stop luggage theft, but incidents do still happen.
 Keep your camera, jewelry, computer, and other luxury or expensive items with you at all times.
 Even articles of clothing have been stolen out of suitcases, so assume that if you splurged on it, it belongs in your carry-on.